dieghernan/TextWatchES-Weather/README.md

 Devs Help
 --------------------
-I am not planning on give continuity to this project, but if anyone would like to modify the code (translations and enhacements) I tagged the lines of the code that should be somehow modified with the tag TagDev.
+I am not planning on giving continuity to this project, but if anyone would like to modify the code (translations and enhacements) I tagged the lines of the code that should be somehow modified with the tag TagDev.
 Summary of enhacements:

   * Supported in square Pebbles (Classic, Steel, Time Sq)
   * Translation for other languages